TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- Examples for datetime, time and re added to docs
+- Module datetime added (pr 435)
 - Conjugate of real now compiled correctly
 - Property decorators now supported for getters and setters
 - Metaclasses and method decorators now execute in correct order (issue 430)